From the Scheduler sessions list, select Create Session. The Create session panel is organized by tabs.

-- Anonymize chat messages: Chat messages posted during the session appear as anonymous posts in the recording.
+- Anonymize chat messages and mentions (@): Chat messages and mentions @ posted during the session appear as anonymous posts in the recording.
 You need to plan ahead with this option and turn it on before recording the session.
 Once the recording has started you can't change your mind.
 This option is not reversible.

 Show profile pictures for moderators only

 If you want to keep your session secure and free from inappropriate profile pictures, only allow moderators to show theirs.
 If selected, participant profile pictures don't appear anywhere profile pictures are seen in the session.
 This includes in the Attendees list, chat, breakout groups, and on the main stage.
 The default avatar appears for participants instead.

 Gallery view lets you see the most students at one time.
 With this view you can see up to 25 attendees on a page.
 25 is the optimum number of videos you can show on a page and still see enough detail for visual non-verbal feedback.

 With the Gallery view settings you can decide if:

 - Everyone in the session can use Gallery view

 - Turn Gallery view off for everyone

 When you disable gallery view, up to 4 videos are visible.
 Attendees can't choose to see more.